RedPointGlobal/redpoint-aml/README.md

 ### System Requirements

-- MongoDB Database for AML system databases
+- MongoDB server for system databases
     - Version 5 or later
     - 16 GB Memory or more
     - 100 GB or more free disk space.